 The phone is really the least of her worries at the moment, because her in-laws do NOT care for her (they are both PhDs in obscure subjects and mostly just seem bent on making her feel as stupid as possible), and that’s even without knowing that she’s lost a priceless heirloom.
 And the wedding is only about eight days away so THAT’S not helping matters either.

 Of course, a nice distraction to all of this is reading someone else’s emails and Poppy finds herself rather absorbed by reading all of Sam’s correspondence.
 And because he seems so remote, she finds herself occasionally texting him about her worries about the in-laws, the missing ring, and also how he might improve his business.

 It’s no surprise that some sort of romance is going to spring up between them – the fun is watching it all unfold.

-She always writes such sweet characters, and I like each couple as much as the last.
+In Sophie Kinsella books, she always writes such sweet characters, and I like each couple as much as the last.

-If you haven’t read any Sophie Kinsella before, I’ll give you fair warning that there is some swearing and a few brief references to off-stage sex.
+If you haven’t read any Sophie Kinsella books before, I’ll give you fair warning that there is some swearing and a few brief references to off-stage sex.
 If you have read her books before, you can imagine what a fun, delightful read you’re in for.